h3xDev-creative/ansible-mysql-cloud-backup/readme.md

 ```

 ## License 📄
-MIT License - Feel free to use, modify, and distribute!
+GNU public v2.0 - Feel free to use, modify, and distribute with attribution!

 ## Contributing 🤝
 If you have ideas for improving this project or fixing any issues, feel free to open an issue or submit a pull request! 😊